-Whether you're making bows for decorating a wreath, packages, mailboxes, or decorating a Christmas tree, just follow the easy steps below and your on your way to fun holiday decorating!
+Whether you're making bows for decorating a wreath, packages, mailboxes, or decorating a Christmas tree, just follow the easy steps below and you are on your way to fun holiday decorating!

 Remember to buy your ribbon early in the season.
 I find that it is all picked over weeks before Christmas!
 Shop early!

 I am a huge fan of wired ribbon.
 First, it is easy to work with, and second, it stores year after year.
-If it gets a little smooshed, you just re-shape it!
+If it gets a little smashed, you just re-shape it!

-1. Cut a piece of the checkered burlap ribbon about 7" to 8".
-Next, cut the ribbon in half.
-You will use this for the middle knot.
+Cut a piece of the ribbon about 7" to 8".
+Next, fold the ribbon in half.
+I usually apply a little hot glue to keep the ribbon folded.
+You will use this scrap piece for tying the middle knot.

 The key to making a beautiful bow, is keeping all your loops the same size.
 Your first loop is your pattern.
 Decide how large you would like to have your bow, and make your first loop like pictured.

 Next, make another loop opposite of your first loop and hold tightly in the middle.
 Again, you want to make sure your loops are all the same size.